paramireze/paramireze.github.io/_posts/2018-07-25-backpacking.markdown

 ## changes I have noticed
 I have not had any knee or ankle issues.
 My back and shoulders are extra tough and rarely experience in soreness, pain or fatigue in those areas.
+My resting heart rate is sometimes below 40bpm.